mirainc/mira-kit/README.md

   - `constraints`: object, optional.
     - `content-types`: list, optional.
 A set of HTTP Content-Types that your app supports.
 Defaults to `*`.
     - `content-length`: int, optional.
 The maximum file size, in bytes, your app supports.
 Defaults to `100000000`.
+    - `url` the url of where the file is stored in s3.
 - `link`: A clickable link that will load into the `dashboard`.
 Takes no user value and is not passed in as a prop to your application.
   - `url`: string, required.
 The URL to open when clicked.